-A. There are a lot of foods that can cause havoc with your skin, and fried and processed foods top this list.
-It is best to avoid things like fast food, sugar, dairy and refined grains if you want to maintain your skin's youthful glow.
+A: There are a lot of foods which cause havoc with your skin, and fried and processed foods top this list.
+It is best to avoid things like fast food, sugar and refined grains if you want to maintain your skin's youthful glow.

 2) What can I eat to make my skin glow?

-A. Eating more tropical fruits, foods rich in vitamin C, nuts, etc, helps to make your skin glow.
-Switching to healthier, non-fried, sugar and dairy-free options also work magically when it comes to keep your skin healthy, youthful and absolutely glowing.
+A: Eating more tropical fruits, foods rich in vitamin C and nuts can help to make your skin glow.
+Switching to healthier, non-fried, sugar and dairy-free options can also work wonders when it comes to keeping your skin healthy, youthful and absolutely glowing.

 3) What fruit is good for skin?

-A. Any fruit that is rich is antioxidants and vitamin C is great to achieve clear and glowing skin.
-Therefore, fruits like blueberries, raspberries, oranges and strawberries all work really well to support skin health and improve the overall look and texture of your skin.
+A: Any fruit that is rich in antioxidants and vitamin C is great for achieving clear and glowing skin.
+Therefore, fruits like blueberries, raspberries, oranges and strawberries can help support skin health and improve the overall look and texture of your skin.